DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

  - Run  ' learndnakinetics/map.py '.

   If you have successfully installaled this software,  you will get a message such as "Starting to estimate parameters for the Arrhenius kinetic model".

-To plot the results, similar to Fig. 5 from [1], from parameter estimation using FPEI vs SSAI:
- - in ' plot/plot_ssavsftei.py '
-   - Provide the path to the *parameter_folder* directory that the FPEI results are saved.
-   - Provide the path to the *parameter_folder* direcotory that the SSAI results are saved.
- - Run ' plot/plot_ssavsftei.py '

 # References